1. Company Level

 • Direct (process) emissions

-• Direct extractions of natural resources
+• Direct extraction of natural resources

 • A list of suppliers and the purchased materials